sulaimanahmadi/Portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio Final mobile version <a name="about-project"></a>
+# 📖 Portfolio  mobile version <a name="about-project"></a>

-**Portfolio Final mobile version** is a portfoilo website as a beginner Full stack web Developer. it  show final mobile version skeleton of portfolio
+**Portfolio  mobile version** is a portfoilo website as a beginner Full stack web Developer. it  show  mobile version skeleton of portfolio

 ## 🛠 Built With <a name="built-with"></a>